 If You Are Locked Out Or Have Forgotten Your Passcode

-If you cannot remember the passcode, you will need to restore your device using the computer with which you last synced it.
-This allows you to reset your passcode and resync the data from the device (or restore from a backup).
+If you need to restore your device or if you cannot remember the passcode, then you will need to restore your device using the computer with which you last synced it.
+This allows you to reset your passcode and re-sync the data from the device (or restore from a backup).
 If you restore on a different computer that was never synced with the device, you will be able to unlock the device for use and remove the passcode, but your data will not be present.
 Refer to Updating and restoring iPhone, iPad and iPod touch software.

 Try restoring the iOS device if backing up and erasing all content and settings doesn't resolve the issue.
 Using iTunes to restore iOS devices is part of standard isolation troubleshooting.
 Restoring your device will delete all data and content, including songs, videos, contacts, photos, and calendar information, and will restore all settings to their factory condition.

 Before restoring your iOS device, Apple recommends that you either sync with iTunes to transfer any purchases you have made, or back up new data (data acquired after your last sync).
 If you have movie rentals on the device, see iTunes Store movie rental usage rights in the United States before restoring.

 Follow these steps to restore your device:

 1. Verify that you are using the latest version of iTunes before attempting to update.

 2. Connect your device to your computer.

 3. Select your iPhone, iPad, or iPod touch when it appears in iTunes under Devices.